-Current research is also demostrating how Carbon Gold’s biochar-based Tree Growth Enhancer can boost saplings’ ability to withstand drought, with 90 per cent of cherry saplings retaining their leaves after three weeks of drought, compared to none of the control saplings.
+Current research is also demonstrating how Carbon Gold’s biochar-based Tree Soil Improver can boost saplings’ ability to withstand drought, with 90 per cent of cherry saplings retaining their leaves after three weeks of drought, compared to none of the control saplings.

 Similar results have been achieved with the more xerophytic (drought-adapted) species western hemlock (Tsuga heterophylla), and among drought-stressed alders.